-Need momentum?
-How exactly a mission statement drives your success
+How a mission statement drives the success of your online business

 (I’d learned that when you’re not serious about business, your business doesn’t make you enough money to live on, which means you have to move in with your parents, who might be awesome people, but still, awkward.)

 Dutifully, I took notes on competitive research and audience targeting.
 I wrote out the differences between a mission statement and a vision statement.
 And while I actually did research my competition and stalk my audience, I shied away from the statements.

 Why bother, I thought?
 My mission was to make money and my vision was to make a lot of it.
 No need to waste another line or two scribbling that done.

 Turns out the hours I spent on the rest of that first business plan were wasted.
 Why?
 Because everything that I wrote was driven by my mission to make money and my vision to make a whopping big pile of it.

 Click here to get brainstorming prompts in your inbox!

 When your mission is money, everything gets a little more desperate:

 - You’re scraping for every dollar you can get someone to throw your way.